Guide for Roots Season

 Whole Bible - the Roots Rhythm as the main thread of the whole biblical story

-As you catch and move with the Roots Rhythm, you will discover who you are, and you will like what you are becoming under the influence of Jesus--part of God's ancient demo and delivery team, part of the campaign that fulfills God's ancient promise to bless the world through Abraham's descendants, both physical and spiritual.
+As you catch and move with the Roots Rhythm, you will discover who you are, and you will like what you are becoming under the influence of Jesus.
+You will see yourself living as part of God's ancient demo and delivery team, part of the campaign that fulfills God's ancient promise to bless the world through Abraham's descendants, both physical and spiritual.

 You will "See Yourself iN Christ," who connects you to the Roots that give you security and significance.
 People will like to be around you.
-Your rootedness makes you easy to trust, and your assignment is to work for everybody's good.
-You are a healer, a blesser, and a connector.
+Your rootedness will make you easy to trust since your assignment is to work for everybody's good.
+You will be a connector, a healer, and a blesser--a fruitful branch on the Abraham family tree.
 What is not to like about that?

 The "5G" flow during Roots Season